We are very happy to be supporting Place2Be's Children's Mental Health Week - 1 - 7 February.

-There are two other important groups the PCWs run every half term which are our Forces and Young Carers Groups.
+There are two other important groups that run every half term which are our Forces and Young Carers Groups.
 We have many children in these groups and they support each other by sharing their thoughts & feelings, as well as having fun & doing various craft activities.

 We usually have around 40 pupils in this group who have opportunity to talk with other children who experience similar fears & difficulties.
 These include having to move house/school regularly, as well as the worry of a parent being deployed and working abroad in potentially dangerous situations.

 We often have 20 – 30 children in this group who have someone in their immediate family who has a physical or mental health issue which requires them to give extra care & support within the family in some way.
 Children benefit from attending this group as they can share how they feel and the issues they face at home with each other.